The North Adams Arts Enterprise Challenge

 - Fill out the NAAEC application found here

 - Attend one of the information sessions at Lever.
+This is optional, but recommended.
 To reserve your spot, please email Brent Filson at email@example.com

 - Submit application by 11:59PM April 30th